|

 As you will see for yourself, many assisted living facilities offer dedicated resources to seniors with obesity, so as to help them lose weight and become more active as a result.
 You might discover that a facility has several dining rooms available.
 Be sure to inquire whether residents have access to the dining room at all times or they have to eat their meals at designated times.
 Inquire about meal options, such as low-salt or low-sugar, and do not hesitate to ask about additional meal plans.
 For instance, some assisted living communities might offer vegan dishes, kosher meals, or heart healthy options.
 They might provide made-to-order meals and healthy snacks, as well as nutrition classes, so as to help seniors understand the importance of a nutritious and balanced diet.

-When it comes to long-term care options, seniors struggling with weight gain can definitely consider assisted living as one of the top choices.
+When it comes to long-term care options, seniors struggling with weight gain can consider assisted living.
 Bariatric friendly senior living communities cater to the needs of overweight and obese seniors, supporting their weight loss journey as needed, so that they can maintain the best possible state of health.
 The environment is adapted to their particularities, while the daily routine includes activities that target both physical and mental health.
-Additional services are available, such as limited healthcare, health monitoring, medication management, and scheduled transportation.
-An entire team of specialists coordinates the weight loss plan, with adjustments being made at regular intervals.
+Additional services may be available, such as limited healthcare, health monitoring, medication management, and scheduled transportation.
+An entire team of specialists may coordinate the weight loss plan, with adjustments being made at regular intervals.
 Seniors are assisted with everyday tasks and have the opportunity to share their experience with other residents, finding comfort in these connections.

 Assisted living services